 JORGE NARANJO (Seville, 1976) is a screenwriter and director.
-His first feature film, ‘Casting’ (2013) premiered as part of the Official Section of the 16th Malaga Spanish Film Festival, where it was awarded with two ‘Biznagas de Plata’ (Best Recurring Actor and Best Recurring Actress for the entire cast).
-The film was created from a short film of the same name – which enjoyed considerable success at the 11th Notodofilmfest.
+His first feature film, ‘Casting’ (2013) premiered as part of the Official Section of the 16th Malaga Spanish Film Festival, where it was awarded two ‘Biznagas de Plata’ (Best Recurring Actor and Best Recurring Actress for the entire cast).
+The film was created from a short film of the same name – which earned considerable success at the 11th Notodofilmfest.
 This achievement allowed him to premiere two sequels on the same platform: ‘Casting Two’ and later ‘Casting Three’, all of which constitute a trilogy that would be the germ of its first major piece.

 The film “Las Niñas de Cristal”, its release date pending and written with its director, Jota Linares, is his first assignment as a screenwriter for NETFLIX.
 In addition, his series “Poeta en Nueva York”, based on the trip that Federico García Lorca took, is one of the projects selected for the Spanish Film Academy Residencies 2020-2021.
 Furthermore, the pilot episode of “Vinagreta Garbo”, another fiction of his own creation, won second prize in the final of the International 2021 TV Series Pilot Competition organized by Filmarket Hub.
 Another of his feature film scripts, “Los 40 son los nuevos”, which was granted financial aid by the Community of Madrid in 2019, was selected for the Sources 2 Script Check Workshop, and is currently seeking funding.